Alicepinch/stay-in-st-tropez/README.md

 - [Balsamiq](https://balsamiq.com/) - To create the wireframes for Desktop, Tablet and Phone.
 - [Gimp](https://www.gimp.org/) - Used to resize images.
 - [Tinypng](https://tinypng.com/) - To compress all images.
 - [W3Schools](https://www.w3schools.com/) - For code questions throughout the project.
+Outlined in code where used for scroll function.
 - [StackOverflow](https://stackoverflow.com/) - For code questions throughout the project.
 - [Coloors](https://coolors.co/) - Used to create the colour pallett.
 - [freelogodesign](https://www.freelogodesign.org/) - To create the logo for Stay In St Tropez.